ashedow/helpers/docs/DBs/BigData/AirFlow/README.md

 > A little article about Apache Airflow core components https://www.astronomer.io/guides/airflow-components/

 ![](airflow_component_relationship_fixed.png)

-### Airflow Scheduler
-In one of the articles we’ve read in this course there was a detailed description of Scheduler work.

-Read it one more time:
-    Step 0.
-Load available DAG definitions from disk (fill DagBag)

-While the scheduler is running:
-    Step 1.
-The scheduler uses the DAG definitions to identify and/or initialize any DagRuns in the metadata db.

-    Step 2.
-The scheduler checks the states of the TaskInstances associated with active DagRuns, resolves any dependencies amongst TaskInstances, identifies TaskInstances that need to be executed, and adds them to a worker queue, updating the status of newly-queued TaskInstances to "queued" in the database.

-    Step 3.
-Each available worker pulls a TaskInstance from the queue and starts executing it, updating the database record for the TaskInstance from "queued"  to "running".

-    Step 4.
-Once a TaskInstance is finished running, the  associated worker reports back to the queue and updates the status for the TaskInstance in the database (e.g. "finished", "failed", etc.)

-    Step 5.
-The scheduler updates the states of all active DagRuns ("running", "failed", "finished") according to the states of all completed associated TaskInstances.

-    Step 6.
-Repeat Steps 1-5

-If you have difficulties with some of the terms described in the text above, please check the previous modules in course.

-Now’s the time to finish our course, and we’ll do it with a beautiful article about Apache Airflow Paradigm, and conference talk about Airflow weaknesses and features from its creator Maxime Beauchemin.
-You will find the link in the next module.

 ## Functional Data Engineering: a modern paradigm for batch data processing